 Vienna has a well-developed public transport network.
-Buses, trains, trams and underground lines will take you almost anywhere in the city in no time at all.
+Buses, trains, trams and underground lines will take you almost anywhere in the city.
 Vienna public transport Wiener Linien operates five underground lines, 29 tram and 127 bus lines, of which 24 are night lines.
 Night lines only operate between 0:30 am and 5:00 am.
 On weekends and public holidays, the Vienna underground remains at the service of its passengers all night.
+A weekly ticket from Monday to Sunday costs 17,10 € and is a good solution if you are using public transport every day to go to the conference.

 Another environmentally friendly option is to rent a bike (first hour free) from Citybike Wien.